yjawais/Student-Record-System-Python/README.md

 # Student-Record-System-Python
-A database danagement system for students information using python.
+A database management system for students information using python.